-Along with snow ice cream, you can also learn how to make maple syrup snow candy.
-There’s even a bit of interesting science behind how this simple maple snow candy is made and how snow helps that process along too.
+Along with snow ice cream, you will want to learn how to make maple syrup snow candy.
+There’s even a bit of interesting science behind how this simple snow candy is made and how snow helps that process along too.
 No snow?
 Don’t worry, we have more fun candy science activities you can make below.
-Find fun new ways to explore science all year long including winter right here.

 MAPLE SYRUP SNOW CANDY RECIPE